Mid Century Modern Interior Design

 To that end, every mid-century modern space should be grounded with soft whites and warm neutrals.
 A kitchen or dining room may be energized with scattered pops of playful primary colors like turquoise, lime, blush, red, bright orange, and sunny yellow, while a MCM living room or bedroom is more likely to feature moody, earthy hues like terra cotta, ochre, grey green, olive, khaki, and burnt sage.

 The color schemes of today’s MCM interiors are drawn straight from the kicky bright colors of the optimistic 50s and the natural hues and earthy tones of the sophisticated 60s and 70s.
+Many people love mid century modern for its timeless appeal and significant influence on design and architecture.

 2. Clean lines mixed with organic shapes

 The opposite of formal and fussy, mid-century modern design is all about clean lines, low profiles, simplicity, and practicality in the form of stunning silhouettes.
 Functional, streamlined wood furnishings made from teak — prized for its rich caramel color and exceptional durability — are quintessential MCM anchor pieces.
+Floor-to-ceiling windows are also a significant architectural feature, enhancing both the aesthetic and functionality of spaces.

 In midmod design, straight-edged case pieces like tables, desks, storage cabinets, consoles, and dressers, along with unusual, geometrically shaped accent tables that feel angular and clean, are juxtaposed by curvier furnishings with more organic silhouettes — think low and curvy C- or S-shaped sofas, round or oval coffee tables, and ergonomic, shell-shaped chairs.